 An extreme fear of hypodermic needles or injections is trypanophobia.
 And many people hesitate to get surgery because they fear needles.
 For a hair transplant to be pain-free, the surgeon administers local anaesthesia in both the donor and recipient areas.
 To avoid needle-related pain, discomfort, and anxiety, you can receive a needle-free injection of local anaesthesia.

-In a needle-free injection system, the surgeon fills the syringe with anaesthetic to the required volume, then places it in the needle-free technology.
-The surgeon then places the jet injector on the delineated donor area and plunges the nozzle into the subcutaneous tissue of the scalp.
+In a needle-free injection system, the surgeon fills the syringe with anaesthetic to the required volume and then places it in the needle-free technology.
+The surgeon then places the jet injector on the delineated donor area and plunges the nozzle into the tissue of the scalp.